 A good subfloor is key to getting the best performance out of your new flooring.
-Before you can even think about laying down your laminate, vinyl, LVT, or carpet, you need to check the existing subfloor is in good condition.
+Before you can even think about laying down your laminate flooring, vinyl flooring, LVT, or carpet, you need to check the existing subfloor is in good condition.
 If it isn't, any imperfections underneath, like lumps, dips, and wobbly bits, will be reflected in any flooring laid on top.
 In this helpful guide, you’ll learn about the different types of subfloor, how to spot a good subfloor from a bad one, and how to fix minor issues to prepare your subfloor for your new flooring (with a little help from some professional flooring experts like us, of course).

 In a nutshell, a subfloor is the surface on which a floorcovering is laid.
 Every floor is made up of different layers: the joists (the structural element which supports everything on top), the subfloor, the underlay (depending on the flooring type), and finally, the decorative floorcovering on top, like carpet, vinyl, or laminate.

 There are lots of different types of subfloors - the main ones being wooden floorboards, screed, and concrete - all of which have their pros and cons.
 Which type of subfloor you have in your home will depend on many factors, such as how old your house is.
 You might find you have different subfloors in different rooms if your home has been extended or renovated over the years.

 Before the flooring can be laid, you need to make sure your subfloor is dry, smooth, structurally sound, and free from debris.
 A subfloor in poor condition will need to be repaired or replaced before new flooring can be installed - this should always be done by a professional (which we can help with!).
 Here are four signs of a good subfloor:

 How can I tell if my subfloor needs to be repaired?